efharkin/dnd-materials/notes.md

 - Sternbow have moved closer to Vidar borders.
 Might be a good opportunity to instigate something.
 - Found another spy thanks to dungeon dude.
+- Found map of troop movements
+- Yamina (probably) refused to take orders and was killed after attacking a guard

 # Pelor's witnesses
 - Pelor god of light